• Welcome

 The Old Woman

-performed by the 2016 Plano Texas Kodály Teacher Training Program Choir
+the 2016 Plano Texas Kodály Teacher Training Program Choir

 Laszló Durányik, conductor • Michael Chandler, accompanist